 Located in Bangkok's prime central business district, the Rosewood Bangkok is inspired by the graceful hand movement of the wai—the simple and elegant Thai gesture of greeting and welcome.

 Not only representative of a special element of Thai culture, the compelling sloping form derives from Bangkok's setback guidelines.
 Opportunities for terraces, shrinking floorplates, and unique, occupiable spaces are created as the building rises.
 Structural transfers and member sizes are minimized through an innovative structural solution that employs diagonal columns at the sloping façade.

-Two connecting high-rise structures reveal a central opening that creates dramatic setbacks to accommodate the large terraces while maintaining the highest possible degree of privacy.
-In keeping with the tropical environment, this atrium complete features lush, vertical gardens, evoking Thailand's famous caves and creating a truly memorable guest experience.
+Two connecting high-rise structures reveal a central opening that creates dramatic setbacks to accommodate large terraces while maintaining the highest possible degree of privacy.
+In keeping with the tropical environment, this atrium features lush, vertical gardens, evoking Thailand's famous caves and creating a truly memorable guest experience.